ffiza/reading-stats/README.md

 # Reading Stats

-A repository to explore some data related to my personal reading habits.
+A repository for exploring data related to my personal reading habits.
+All data is stored in a relational database located at `data/raw/books.db`.
+Scripts for querying, data processing, and plotting can be found in the `src/` directory.

 ## Authors